 Unfortunately, while teeth eruption charts can give parents a general idea of when teeth are expected to come in, they are not 100 percent accurate.
 As new parents will quickly discover after having a baby, each child is different, and each has a different development schedule.

 Eruption of Baby Teeth

-Typically, teeth begin erupting around six months of age, but for some babies it may happen earlier, for others later.
+Typically, teeth begin erupting around six months of age.
+But for some babies it may happen earlier, and for others later.
 Neither of these situations is a cause for immediate concern.
-Since parents holding a fussy baby will, of course, try everything to help their infant feel better, they still sometimes turn to a baby teeth chart to help make some sort of sense of what is going on.
-Parent 24 provides such a chart for you to refer to. ( Would prefer to have the chart already included in the article and referenced so the reader does not navigate away from the page?)
+Since parents holding a fussy baby will, of course, try everything to help their infant feel better, they still sometimes turn to a baby teeth chart to help make sense of what is going on.

 Over the course of the next several years, your child will have 20 teeth erupt.
 These are a child's first set of teeth, often referred to as baby or primary teeth.
 Many children will start teething around six months old, and most will have a full set of baby teeth by age three.

 During the teething stage, the baby teeth chart shows that a child will have four front teeth erupt on the top and bottom arches (a total of eight incisor teeth), in addition to four canines, four first molars, and four second molars.
 Many times the earliest baby teeth will come in pairs; this can often account for a baby being fussy when one tooth has already erupted, as it is likely that a second tooth is erupting simultaneously.